Ezequiel Tovar Player Props: Rockies vs. Brewers

-The Colorado Rockies, including Ezequiel Tovar (batting .235 in his past 10 games, with two doubles, a triple, a walk and four RBI), take on starter Freddy Peralta and the Milwaukee Brewers at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .471 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Eric Lauer and the Milwaukee Brewers at Coors Field, Wednesday at 8:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Diamondbacks.
+He notched a home run while going 1-for-3 in his last game against the Brewers.

 Ezequiel Tovar Game Info & Props vs. the Brewers